-NCT 101 Introduction to Computerized Machining (CNC) - I Level I Prerequisites: Academic Reading and Writing Levels of 6
+NCT 101 Introduction to Computerized Machining (CNC) - I

+Level I Prerequisites: Academic Reading and Writing Levels of 6 30 lecture, 30 lab, 0 clinical, 0 other, 60 total contact hours

 This is the first course of the numerical control series.
-Students are exposed to various aspects of automated machining centers used in automated manufacturing.
-Studies include an introduction to controllers, fundamentals of set-up and operation, programming CNC controllers, CAD CAM software and simulation software.
-This course contains material previously taught in NCT 112.
+Students explore various aspects of automated machining centers used in automated manufacturing.
+Studies include an introduction to controllers, fundamentals of set-up and operation, programming computer numerical control (CNC) controllers, computer-aided design/computer-aided manufacturing (CAD/CAM) software, and simulation software.

-Introduction to Computerized Machining (CNC) - II NCT 110
+NCT 110 Introduction to Computerized Machining (CNC) - II

-Level I Prerequisites: Academic Reading and Writing Levels of 6; NCT 101 minimum grade "C" 30 lecture, 30 lab, 0 clinical, 0 other, 60 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; NCT 101 minimum grade "C", may enroll concurrently 30 lecture, 30 lab, 0 clinical, 0 other, 60 total contact hours

-This course is a continuation of NCT 101.
-This class focuses on the set-up and operation of CNC mills and lathes in the laboratory.
-Different parts will be machined, to specification, though variations of set-up and interactions with the machine tool controllers.
-Students will be able to operate the CNC vertical mills and CNC lathes in the lab after successful completion of this class.
-This class prepares students for the manual programming and advanced programming classes where students will be required to program, set-up and cut various parts.
-This course contains material previously taught in NCT 112.
+In this course, students focus on the set-up and operation of Computer Numerical Control (CNC) mills and lathes in the laboratory.
+Parts will be machined to specification, through variations of set-up and interactions with the machine tool controllers.
+Students will be able to operate the CNC mills and lathes in the lab after successful completion of this class.
+This class prepares students for the manual programming and advanced programming classes.